 Findings: Because the proposed exception is necessary for the protection of the structures and associated infrastructure on the Subject Properties, the BPS can only be placed in its proposed location in the rear yards of the Subject Properties between the structures and the ocean.
 Beachfront protective structures are, by design and function, site-specific.
 DLCD accepted as adequate in the Lincoln County Goal 18, IM 5 exception case, that in order to be effective, the only place BPS can be located is on the oceanfront.
 DLCD Lincoln County letter, dated June 7, 2021, p.
 4, in the record as Exhibit B to Applicants' June 10, 2021 submittal.
 They cannot serve the purpose of abating shoreline erosion and wave overtopping unless they are located, constructed, and installed in the proper location for the properties they are intended to protect.
-For the Subject Properties, that is at the location shown on Application, Exhibit F, Attachment 2 in the record.
-(The area for which the exception is taken is also identified in Application, Exhibit Q in the record, and is hereby incorporated herein).
+For the Subject Properties, that is at the location shown on Application, Exhibit F, Attachment 2 in the record, and is hereby incorporated herein).
 Locating the BPS elsewhere, for example, at any properties eligible for protection, will not protect the Subject Properties.
 Accordingly, there are no areas that do not require a new exception that can reasonably accommodate the use.